numaproj/numaflow/docs/core-concepts/monovertex.md

 ## Anatomy of MonoVertex

-MonoVertex supports the same Sources, Sinks, and Transformers which is used in the Pipeline spec.
+MonoVertex supports the same Sources, Sinks, and Transformers which are used in the Pipeline spec.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1